utelecon/utelecon.github.io/src/pages/en/articles/copyright/educational-use-examples.md

 ## References

-- Guideline for Application of Article 35 of the Revised Copyright Act (2021 version) [https://sartras.or.jp/wp-content/uploads/unyoshishin_20201221.pdf（See June 16, 2021）](https://sartras.or.jp/wp-content/uploads/unyoshishin_20201221.pdf)
+- Guideline for Application of Article 35 of the Revised Copyright Act (2021 version) [https://sartras.or.jp/wp-content/uploads/unyoshishin_20201221.pdf (See June 16, 2021)](https://sartras.or.jp/wp-content/uploads/unyoshishin_20201221.pdf)

 ## Related Articles